21 Newborn Winter Essentials Every Parent Will Actually Use

 Many parents also swear by nasal aspirators (more affectionately known as snotsuckers), which can help you keep your little one’s nose clear from congestion.

-19. Baby wipe warmer
+19. Baby Wipe Warmer

 Your newborn might not be too happy about being undressed during cold weather before being wiped over with a freezing cold wet wipe.